An offering at the lotus feet of the divine…..

 Per legend, this ancient temple was built on the advise of Guberan, the Lord of wealth.
 Lord Aadhivaraha Perumal is seen in sitting posture with Thayaar.
 The upper tier of the temple’s vimanam also has a shrine of Perumal in reclining posture and it is opened only on the day of Vaikunta ekadesi.

-3) Karanthayar palayam Sastha temple
+3) Karanthayar palayam Kambangudi Sastha temple

-10) Sri Sadai Udayar Sastha Temple
+Sri Sadai Udayar Sastha Temple at South Pappankulam

 The temple of Sri Porsadayachi and Sri Sadaiyudaiyar Sastha is situated right in the middle of paddy fields.
 It is not a temple built according to the Agama sastras.
 There is no flag mast or prakarams.
 No utsavam is performed or festival celebrated but has a moving tale behind its origin.
 When a brahmin was taking his daughter home for delivery, she gave birth to a child here helped by Sastha Himself playing the role of a harijan midwife.